Koda Martin: Arizona Cardinals

 Martin was signed by the Arizona Cardinals on August 4, 2020.
 He was released at roster cuts and signed to the practice squad the next day.
 He was signed to a future contract on January 5, 2021.
 He was released again on August 31 and subsequently signed to the practice squad.
 He was promoted to the active roster prior to a week three game against the Jacksonville Jaguars.
 Martin made his NFL debut on September 26, appearing on four special teams snaps during the 31–19 win.
 On October 4, 2021, Martin was released by the Cardinals and re-signed to the practice squad.
 He signed a reserve/future contract with the Cardinals on January 19, 2022.

 On August 29, 2022, Martin was waived by the Cardinals.
 He was re-signed to the practice squad on September 14, 2022.
 He was released off the practice squad six days later.
 He was re-signed to the practice squad on October 5, 2022.
 He was released on January 4, 2023.

 New Orleans Saints

 On January 11, 2023, Martin signed a reserve/future contract with the New Orleans Saints.
+He was waived on July 25, 2023.
+On July 30, 2023, the Saints re-signed Martin to replace offensive lineman Trai Turner, after Turner sustained a season ending injury.
+He was waived/injured on August 9, 2023.

+St. Louis Battlehawks

+On December 11, 2023, Martin signed with the St. Louis Battlehawks of the XFL.
+He was waived on March 18, 2024.

 Personal life

 His father Kirk played college football for the UTEP Miners and was an assistant coach while his son played for Syracuse.
 His mother Caren also was a sports player with UTEP.
-Koda Martin's father-in-law is current Syracuse head coach Dino Babers.
+Koda Martin's father-in-law is former Syracuse head coach Dino Babers.
 Each of his three siblings also played college sports.